matt-mosca/vooga/doc/README.md

 ### Using the Program

+When adding troops to a wave, the user should input in the format <level>.<wave>, then enter a number of troops they wish to commit.
+The spawning location should be in the form <xLocation>,<yLocation> and will default to (100,100)

 Special key presses:
 * To move an object in authoring you must select the button in the top-center with the four arrows pointing in the cardinal directions.
 Right clicking on an object while in this control scheme will delete it.
 * Path Controls: